 - Maintain good eye contact, but don’t stare.
 Remember to smile.

-- Again, practice, practice, practice!
-Practice and prepare for your oil and gas industry interview!
+- Again, practice, practice, and prepare for your oil and gas industry interview!

 After you pass the interview stage, you could be asked to undergo a drug screening, ensuring you are a drug-free individual.
-Most organizations also hold drug-screening tests on a regular basis to make certain that their employees are able to be productive and efficient workers, who will not be a liability to the company and its stakeholders.
+Most organizations also hold drug-screening tests regularly to make certain that their employees can be productive and efficient workers who will not be a liability to the company and its stakeholders.

 If you would like extra guidance and help writing your oil and gas resume / CV, cover letter, LinkedIn profile, or preparing for the job interview, contact Canadian Resume Writing Service right away!

-If you found these tips on how to apply for Athabasca oil sands jobs valuable, I would appreciate you sharing this post with others!
+If you found these tips on applying for Athabasca oil sands jobs valuable, I would appreciate you sharing this post with others!